When you properly verify information, the zero dollar verification fee will apply and the misuse of authorization fee will not.

 Lowering Costs to Take Credit Cards

 Many businesses wonder about lowering their costs to take credit cards.
 In many cases, you can lower costs.
-However, assessments typically aren’t the place you’ll want to focus your energy.
+However, assessments typically aren’t the place you’ll want to focus your energy, as the fees are typically too low to make much difference.
 An exception is if you currently run a lot of transactions for small dollar amounts to verify data and incur regular misuse of authorization fees.
 Since the misuse fee is higher than the zero dollar verification fee, you’ll want to consider changing your process.

 Instead, you’ll want to work on securing the lowest markup over cost.
 You can think of assessments (along with interchange fees) as the wholesale cost of credit card processing.
 As with anything, your goal is to pay as close to wholesale as possible.
 That means securing the lowest processor markup.